timothyhull/breadpool-self-eval/docs/index.md

 === "Overview :material-cursor-default-click:"

     I am intent on being an official who performs exceptionally in any role, for any type and level of gameplay, under any conditions, with any crew, anywhere, and anytime.
 My self-evaluation encompasses both SO or NSO positions because I don't consider myself an "SO" or an "NSO."
-I am simply an **official** who works to earn the trust of my peers to excel in every roller derby officiating role.
-I seek to continuously improve at *every* NSO and SO position because I believe the more I know in each role and position, the better official I will be.
+I am simply an **official** who works to earn the trust of my peers so I can excel in each roller derby officiating role.

+    I seek to continuously improve at *every* NSO and SO position because I each position sharpens me in every other position.
+Serving in each officiating position teaches me the things I can do to help officials in every other position do their jobs more easily.

     I work every single day to develop a deeper understanding of gameplay, rules theory, and the people involved in roller derby so I can support an ongoing improvement of the experience for teams, my peer officials, volunteers, spectators, and the global roller derby community.